Gijsselten13/Scripts_SSC_Community/README.md

 ## Intermediate files

 Rscripts to generate intermediate files that were used to generate figures, supplementary figures and supplementary tables.
 These include:
-- KO intravariability across the four SynComs (Fig S1A)
+- KO intravariability across the four SynComs (Fig S1A).
-- KO intravariability across 1000 simulated one-strain-per-SynComs (Fig S1B)
+- KO intravariability across 1000 simulated one-strain-per-SynComs (Fig S1B).
-- Order of isolates from highest functional diversity to lowest in the four SynComs - pangenome order (Fig 1d)
+- Order of isolates from highest functional diversity to lowest in the four SynComs - pangenome order (Fig 1d).
-- Order of isolates from highest functional diversity to lowest in 1000 simulated one-strain-per-SynComs - pangenome order (Fig 1e)
+- Order of isolates from highest functional diversity to lowest in 1000 simulated one-strain-per-SynComs - pangenome order (Fig 1e).
-- Correlation R2 value calculation from 1000 in-silico SynComs between functional diversity and root colonization (Fig S13)
+- Correlation R2 value calculation from 1000 in-silico SynComs between functional diversity and root colonization (Fig S13).
-- The plant-specificity of KOs calculated by the fold change of isolates with the KO in Root vs Input (Fig 5bce)
+- The plant-specificity of KOs calculated by the fold change of isolates with the KO in Root vs Input (Fig 5bce).
 - The fold change of Root vs Input of KOs across plants (Core) (Fig 5F, S28).
-- Top 70 isolates in the root microbiome (Isolates from highest abundance to lowest that together make 70% relative abundance) (Fig 4a)
+- Top 70 isolates in the root microbiome (Isolates from highest abundance to lowest that together make 70% relative abundance) (Fig 4a).
-- Top 90 isolates in the root microbiome (Isolates from highest abundance to lowest that together make 90% relative abundance) (Fig 5g, S30)
+- Top 90 isolates in the root microbiome (Isolates from highest abundance to lowest that together make 90% relative abundance) (Fig 5g, S30).

+Also a python script is included that calculates the Barnard statistic to assess whether specific KOs are overrepresented in the root colonizing part of multiple families versus the non-root colonizing part (Figure 5g).

 ## Family R2

-Rscripts to calculate the effect of families and Burkholderiaceae genera on the PERMANOVA R2 effect of SynComs and Hosts (Fig 4a)
+Rscripts to calculate the effect of families and Burkholderiaceae genera on the PERMANOVA R2 effect of SynComs and Hosts (Fig 4a).

 ## sPLS-DA

-Rscripts to do Sparse Partial Least Squares Discriminant Analysis to investigate which KOs from a bacterial family play a role in the difference between hosts or SynComs subsetted for one or multiple SynComs (Fig 4bc)
+Rscripts to do Sparse Partial Least Squares Discriminant Analysis to investigate which KOs from a bacterial family play a role in the difference between hosts or SynComs subsetted for one or multiple SynComs (Fig 4bc).

 ## DESeq2